In this tutorial, I will explain how to create an object with polygon modeling using 3dsMax.

 Next, let’s create the prop and table legs.

-Place a cylinder, and change it into a editable polygon.
+Place a cylinder and change it into an editable polygon.

-But try not to edit the top and bottom polygon too much.
+Transform it freely, but try not to edit the top and bottom polygons too much.

 We used [Extrude], but it’s not perfect.
 So, go to the top item [Group] in the control, and change it to [Local Aligned].